MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/product-based-quote-lines-sales.md

 Additionally, you can select products from other price lists or directly from the product catalog.
 When you select products directly from a product catalog, the default price list of that product is used to get the product's sales price.
 If a default price list isn't set, the price is set to zero (0).

-If a quote line is based on a product catalog, you can override the sales price directly on the quote line.
+When a quote line is based on a product catalog, you can override the sales price directly on the quote line.
 A quote line in **Pricing** field with two available values:

 - **Override Pricing**
 - **Use Default**

-If you select **Override Pricing**, the default price is not set.
+If you select **Override Pricing**, the default price isn't set.
 Instead, you must enter a price for the product on the quote line.
 If you select **Use Default**, the default sales price is used and the field is locked for editing.

 Default sales prices are entered on the product-based lines of a quote.
 The **Pricing** field is then set to **Override Pricing** so that you can edit the default price on the quote lines.
 This is a Project Operations-specific override to the product-based lines behavior in Dynamics 365 Sales.